Varicella zoster virus: Evolution

 Commonality with HSV1 and HSV2 indicates a common ancestor; five genes (out of about 70) do not have corresponding HSV genes.
 Relation with other human herpes viruses is less strong, but many homologues and conserved gene blocks are still found.

 There are at least five clades of this virus.
 Clades 1 and 3 include European/North American strains; clade 2 are Asian strains, especially from Japan; and clade 5 appears to be based in India.
 Clade 4 includes some strains from Europe but its geographic origins need further clarification.
 There are also four genotypes that do not fit into these clades.
-Allocation of VZV strains to clades required sequence of whole virus genome.
+Allocation of VZV strains to clades required the sequence of whole virus genome.
 Practically all molecular epidemiological data on global VZV strains distribution are obtained with targeted sequencing of selected regions.

 Phylogenetic analysis of VZV genomic sequences resolves wild-type strains into nine genotypes (E1, E2, J, M1, M2, M3, M4, VIII and IX).
 Complete sequences for M3 and M4 strains are unavailable, but targeted analyses of representative strains suggest they are stable, circulating VZV genotypes.
 Sequence analysis of VZV isolates identified both shared and specific markers for every genotype and validated a unified VZV genotyping strategy.
 Despite high genotype diversity no evidence for intra-genotypic recombination was observed.
 Five of seven VZV genotypes were reliably discriminated using only four single nucleotide polymorphisms (SNP) present in ORF22, and the E1 and E2 genotypes were resolved using SNP located in ORF21, ORF22 or ORF50.
 Sequence analysis of 342 clinical varicella and zoster specimens from 18 European countries identified the following distribution of VZV genotypes: E1, 221 (65%); E2, 87 (25%); M1, 20 (6%); M2, 3 (1%); M4, 11 (3%).
 No M3 or J strains were observed.
 Of 165 clinical varicella and zoster isolates from Australia and New Zealand typed using this approach, 67 of 127 eastern Australian isolates were E1, 30 were E2, 16 were J, 10 were M1, and 4 were M2; 25 of 38 New Zealand isolates were E1, 8 were E2, and 5 were M1.

 The mutation rate for synonymous and nonsynonymous mutation rates among the herpesviruses have been estimated at 1 × 10−7 and 2.7 × 10−8 mutations/site/year, respectively, based on the highly conserved gB gene.